decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 - Collider objects shouldn't have any material, as users of your scene will never see it.
 Colliders are invisible to users.
   > Note: Remember that each scene is limited to log2(n+1) x 10000 triangles, where n is the number of parcels in your scene.
 - All collider objects names must end with \__collider_.
 For example, _tree_collider_.
+- If you use a _plane_ as a collider, it will only block in one direction.
+If you want colliders to block from both sides, for example for a wall, you need to create two planes with their normals facing in opposite directions.

 - When duplicating collider objects, pay attention to their names.
 Some programs append a \__1_ to the end of the filename to avoid duplicates, for example _tree_collider_1_.
 Objects that are named like this will be interpreted by the Decentraland World Engine as normal objects, not colliders.

 - To view the limits of all collider meshes in a Decentraland scene, launch your scene preview with `dcl start` and then click `c`.
 This draws blue lines that delimit all colliders in place.